Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Here are some reliable thermal printer cleaning pens:

-Printhead Cleaning Pen Three-Pack: This thermal printhead cleaning pen three-pack retails for just under $12.
-It is designed to safely remove oil, dust, and other contaminants.
+IPA Pens Printhead Cleaning Pen Three-Pack: This thermal printhead cleaning pen three-pack retails for just under $12.
+It is used to remove oil, dust, and other contaminants safely.

-Zetek Printhead Cleaning Pens If your managing a large number of thermal printers, then a bulk option might be more appropriate.
-The Zetek Printhead Cleaning Pen set comes with 12 pieces.
-It contains 99.7% IPA.
+Zetek Printhead Cleaning Pens: If your managing a large number of thermal printers, then a bulk option might be more appropriate.
+The Zetek Printhead Cleaning Pen set comes with 12 pieces, and it contains 99.7% IPA.

 Why Use Cleaning Pens?

 Cleaning pens make printhead cleaning quick and easy.
 The pen serves as an extension between a cleaner’s hand and the applicator.
 The narrow tips make it easy for you to get into tight spaces, such as the areas between the paper rollers and the printhead crevices.
-According to the experts over at Online Labels, most thermal printhead cleaning pens are good for at least 10 uses.
+According to the experts at Online Labels, most thermal printhead cleaning pens are suitable for at least ten uses.

 Thermal Printing Cleaning Card Method

-Another option for removing build-up from a thermal printhead is to use a thermal printing card.
-In this video, they use an Iconex thermal printing card to remove contaminants:
+Another option for removing buildup from a thermal printhead is to use a thermal printing card.
+In this video, the author uses an Iconex thermal printing card to remove contaminants:

 Step 1: Prepare the Printer:

-Turn the printer off.
-Remove any AC cables or paper from the printer.
+Turn the printer off, and remove any AC cables or paper from the printer.

 Step 2: Insert the Cleaning Card: